Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week02/Doc/Task 2.md

 | l5 | ADDI R3, R3, #4    |    |    |    |    |    |    |    |    | IF | ID  | EX  | ME  | WB  |     |     |     |
 | l6 | BNE R4, R3, SEARCH |    |    |    |    |    |    |    |    |    | IF  | ID  | ID  | ID  | EX  | ME  | WB  |

+To calculate the total number of clock cycles we count the stalls of each instruction.
+    l1:     0 stalls = 1 cycle
+    l2:     2 stalls = 3 cycles
+    l3:     2 stalls = 3 cycles
+    l4:     0 stalls = 1 cycle
+    l5:     0 stall  = 1 cycle
+    l6:     2 stalls = 3 cycles
+    Total:  12 clock cycles.

-As can be seen in the table the program would finish in clock 16 effectively decreasing the # of clocks by 3 which makes good sense since we saved 1 clock for each RAW hazard.
+The clock cycles are effectively decreasing by 3 which makes good sense since we saved 1 clock for each RAW hazard.

 #### Non match
 Assuming a non-match the pipeline looks like this